HahnerO/IN_UESTC/README.md

 # IN_UESTC
-//my cede life in uestc
+//my code life in uestc
 //as a beginner